Horizonan/SewProjekt/README.md

 Changes: Github / LiveShare

 ### What tools will be used
-Netbeans, draw.io, VS Code
+Draw.io, VS Code, IntelliJ IDEA EDU

 ## List of tasks
+1. create empire-template that can be executed
+2. currency-gain over time
+3. buildings & national projects
+4. implement coordinatesystem
+5. implement healthcare
+6. implement enviroment
+7. implement economy
-create empire-template that can be runned currency-gain over time buildings & national projects implement coordinatesystem implement healthcare implement enviroment implement economy implement random diases and enemies
+8. implement random diases and enemies

 ## (if possible)